It’s not terribly long after Bertrude’s exile that he first hears that there might be a way back.

 She speaks, and then he speaks, and then he gets up to get his copy of Bertrude’s notes about liminal spaces and how they might be thinned, even transversed.

-“Do you think you can do it?” the demon asked.
+“Do you think you can do it?” the demon asks.

-“I might be able to get a message through, eventually,” he said.
+“I might be able to get a message through, eventually,” he says.
+Pairing up with the rumors they are already following about the smugglers, eventually may come sooner rather than later.
 “Is there someone in particular you want me to contact?”

 “Send a message to the Nightwings,” she says.
 “Tell them Katriona has returned home to safety, and awaits the day when they, too, will ascend.”